CADRE Dispatch

 12. Alvin York Repelled a Bayonet Charge With an M1911

-He earned his Medal of Honor with a rifle, but he also wielded the M1911 like a pro.
+Sergeant Alvin York earned his Medal of Honor in WWI not only with a rifle, but also by wielding the M1911 like a pro.
 During his fight with the machine gun nests, the Germans launched a bayonet charge against him.
 He met that bayonet charge with his Colt and knocked down the entire bayonet charge.

 alvin york photo